isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Sissoo Spinach.md

 <section>
 	<h4>Environmental needs:</h4>
-	<p>This plant grows rapidly in at least 4 hours of indirect sunlight.
+	<p>This plant grows rapidly in <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of indirect sunlight</a>.
 Sissoo can also grow in 2-6 hours of direct sunlight, but will have smaller leaves and tend to wilt more regularly from heat stress.
-Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 5cm deep, making them suitable for container gardening and corridor gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 5cm deep, making them suitable for container gardening and corridor gardening.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/SfuujJwcZR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
-	<p>Sissoo Spinach grows rapidly when young and freshly planted from cuttings.
-Regular pruning will encourage the plant to grow more leaves and stems.</p>
+	<p>Sissoo Spinach grows rapidly when young and freshly planted from cuttings. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage the plant to grow more leaves and stems.</p>
 	<p>This plant generally does not require fertilising, but it can be fed with a high nitrogen fertiliser to encourage growth.</p>
 <br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
 	<p>Plants can be harvested for young leaves at any time.
-They are typically harvested continuously via the cut-and-come-again method.</p>
+They are typically harvested continuously via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>.</p>
 	<br>
 </section>

 <section>
 	<h4>Propagation:</h4>
-	<p>Sissoo Spinach is typically propagated via stem cuttings in soil or water.</p>
+	<p>Sissoo Spinach is typically propagated <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">via stem cuttings</a> in soil or water.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p>Smaller plants may be vulnerable to being eaten by snails or birds.
-Protect your plants with a DIY cloche or netting.</p>
+Protect your plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>